Entering in 2026

-Vestibular Migraine and Me, Part 1
+Vestibular Migraine and Me: Part 1

 dizzying view of a descending spiral staircase A couple of posts back, I wrote about having to use a walker because I started experiencing vertigo and became unsteady on my feet.
 Thankfully, I have regained my stability, mostly, and I don't have many episodes of vertigo, but I still deal with the elements of the migraine itself.
 I will add that I fell down the stairs and broke a toe, so things still do get a bit wobbly. 🩼 I am not new to experiencing migraines.
 I have had is